PowerDNS/pdns/DEVELOPMENT.md

 to generate the compilation database.
 For the authoritative server, the configure command is run in the top level directory, while the compiledb command should be run in the `pdns` subdirectory.

-# Seting up the LSP client
+# Setting up the LSP client

 Once the compilation database is generated, you can now move onto setting up an LSP client in your editor or IDE.